Nerif-AI/nerif-ai.github.io/docs/components/core/nerif-core.md

 - `original_options (List[Any])`: Original list of possible values before conversion
 - `possible (List[str])`: List of possible values converted to lowercase strings
-- `embedding (SimpleEmbeddingAgent)`: Agent used for generating embeddings
+- `embedding (SimpleEmbeddingModel)`: Model used for generating embeddings

 Methods: